Skip to the main content

 • Strength Required Lift over 20 kg

-Most animal health technologists work in veterinary clinics and hospitals.
-Many work in labs, research facilities or animal shelters.
+Most veterinary technologists work in veterinary clinics and hospitals.
+Many work in labs, research facilities, animal shelters, or welfare organizations.
 Some work on farms or in stockyards or feedlots.
-The work can be physically and emotionally demanding.
+The work can be physically and emotionally demanding, requiring resilience and a compassionate approach.

 Work hours may include evenings, weekends, and nights.
-Animal health technologists may be on call or work overtime during emergencies.
+Veterinary technologists may be on call or work overtime during emergencies.

-Animal health technologists sometimes work around strong, unpleasant odours.
 Workplace hazards may include contact with dangerous animals.
-They may also include exposure to radiation, biohazards, anesthetics (gases) and diseases that may be passed on to humans.
+They may also include exposure to radiation, biohazards, anesthetics (gases), and diseases that may be passed on to humans.
+Because of this, veterinary technologists must follow established safety protocols.

 Interests & Abilities